RSE-Sheffield/data-code-management/presentation.md

-# Managing Code and Data
+# Managing code and data for better research

 Robert Turner, University of Sheffield RSE Team September, 2021